 When you have allergies, avoiding your triggers and keeping your symptoms under control can be a constant source of frustration.
-At Frisco Medical Center, board-certified family medicine doctors, Luis Palacios, MD, and Jessica Huerta, DO, MS, can help you avoid your allergens and manage the symptoms of allergic reactions.
+At Frisco Medical Center, board-certified family medicine doctors and Luis Palacios, MD can help you avoid your allergens and manage the symptoms of allergic reactions.
 To schedule an appointment, call or click today.

 An allergy is when your immune system reacts to a foreign substance — an allergen — that is harmless to most people.

 Your immune system is designed to fight off pathogens, which are organisms that cause disease.
 When you have an allergy, your immune system confuses a harmless substance for a pathogen.
 The symptoms of allergies result from your immune system’s response to the allergen.

 Children are more likely to develop allergies, especially food allergies, and many kids outgrow them.
 However, allergies can affect people of all ages, developing in adulthood or remaining from childhood.

 Allergy symptoms vary depending on the allergen and the individual, but common signs of an allergic reaction include:

 Allergies can be difficult to diagnose because their symptoms are often common to many conditions.
 Many people with undiagnosed allergies think they have a cold at first.
 However, if your symptoms continue for longer than five days — the usual length of a cold — or if there seems to be a seasonal pattern to your symptoms, you may have allergies.